-The Company's financial statements are prepared on a going concern basis in accordance with accounting principles generally accepted under IFRS as adopted by the European Union.
+The Company's financial statements are prepared on a going concern basis in accordance with IFRS as adopted by the European Union.

 Where IFRS is silent, as it is in respect of the measurement of insurance products, the IFRS framework allows reference to another comprehensive body of accounting principles.
 In such instances, the Company determines appropriate measurement bases, to provide the most useful information to users of the financial statements, using their judgement and considering U.S. GAAP.